FAQs for Pet Owners

 -

-Your pet will be dropped off and spends the day with us.
+Your pet will be dropped off and spends several hours with us.
 Depending on the nature of the scan, patients are either sedated or (occasionally) undergo full generalized anesthesia so that they are ultimately still for the scan.
 They are then positioned on the CT, and the area of interest is scanned.

 -